Kassymkhan919/Synitheia/README.md

 **Creation of habit goal**

 When user starts creating a habit:
-* User cannot proceed further before they choose the title of the habit
+* If user does not select title of the habit they cannot proceed further
-* User cannot leave habit description box empty
+* If user does not put in information about habit in the description box they cannot get to the next step
-* User can choose time and regularity of the habit
+* If user does not choose time and regularity of the habit they do not see the next task
-* User can change the habit icon
+* If user does not select the habit icon they cannot go to the next step If user does not click "Next" button then they cannot get to the next page On the calendar integration screen:
-On the next screen:
+If user does not click choose to integrate physical or digital calendar
-User can choose to integrate physical or digital calendar
+* If user chooses one of the calendars then they can integrate them
-* On the time found time page if button "Done" is greyed out then user needs to choose at least one time slot to do the habit
+ *  On the time found time page if button "Done" is greyed out then user needs to choose at least one time slot to get notifications

-* allows user to select and unselect the time on the calendar to do the habit
+ * allows user to select and unselect the time on the calendar to do the habit If not, then app will ask again they want to get notifications

 **Checking In**
 * If User checks in and presses "No" on the prompt...